actswartz/ansible/LABS/11 JINJA 2 Templating.md

 Jinja2 shifts automation from writing **static configs** to writing **rules that generate configs**.
 With one smart template and multiple variable files, you can automate entire networks at scale.

 ---

-Would you like me to **combine this with the Conditionals lab** into a single “Advanced Ansible Labs” guide, so students get a progressive flow (loops → conditionals → templating) in one continuous workbook?